Lobo1226/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-I am hoping to learn some new skills!
+header : I am hoping to learn some new skills!
 ---